gpstar81/GPStar-proton-pack/SINGLESHOT.md

 ![](images/PowerBoost.jpg)

-### Power Switch (Optional, Recommended)
+### Power Switch (Optional, but Recommended)

+Adding a switch to the GPStar Power Boost device will allow you to fully turn off the device without draining the rechargeable battery.
+By default the device is always on and converting the 3.7V source to 5V for the electronics.

 **EN** - This is the 'enable' pin.
-By default it is pulled 'high' to VS. To turn off the booster, connect this pin to ground.
+To turn off the booster, connect this pin to ground.
 The switch can be as small as you like, it is just a signal.
-Contrast this to an inline power switch which would have to be able to handle up to 2A of current!
 When the chip is disabled the output is completely disconnected from the input.

-**GND** - This is the power ground.
-This boost converter is not 'isolated' - the ground input is the same as the ground output
+**GND** - This is the shared ground connection which may be used with the 'EN' pin.

 ### Boosted Output